 Florida's asset inventory on broadband adoption (section 3.1.4) reveals that there are existing resources that promote digital literacy in the state.
 The Florida Office of Broadband will plan to build off these efforts so that more residents can meaningfully use and interact with high-speed Internet.
 The state will work with community partners to increase both digital literacy programming and the availability of digital navigators, who serve as trusted digital guides in local communities (e.g., through ongoing assistance with affordable Internet access, device acquisition, technical skills, and application support).
 To track progress on digital literacy efforts, the following KPIs will be used:

 Objective 5.1: Increase digital literacy programs

-- KPI: # of enrollees in digital literacy/skills courses - Baseline: TBD, digital literacy/skills offerings still under review / Short-term: Increase by 10% / Long-term: Increase by 20% - Data source: TBD
+- KPI: # CAIs offering digital literacy programs - o Baseline: N/A not started / Short-term: N/A / Long-term: N/A - Data source: CAI Directors